Seeing is believing: revealing nanoscale secrets through spectroscopic imaging

-Domains of a block copolymer revealed with 10 nm spatial resolution by the PFIR microscopy.
+Domains of a block copolymer revealed with 10 nm spatial resolution by PFIR microscopy.

 Microscopy opens many possibilities for understanding the composition, organization, and interaction of inhomogeneous materials.
-In our group, we develop spectroscopic microscopy techniques to study functional nano-materials in order to decipher their chemical, electric, and mechanical properties.
+In our group, we develop spectroscopic microscopy techniques to study macromolecules, heterogeneous materials, and nanostructures in order to decipher their chemical, electric, and mechanical properties.

-One challenge of optical microscopy is the diffraction limit of light, which is approximately half of light’s wavelength.
+One challenge of optical microscopy is the diffraction limit of light, which is approximately a half of the wavelength of light.
 Nano-materials often have features smaller than the half wavelength that is not resolvable by traditional optical microscopy.
 To overcome this challenge, we work on two types of super-resolution infrared microscopies that combines atomic force microscopy with infrared lasers:

-We are interested in studying materials that may be nanoscale heterogeneous, such as certain types of polymers, protein aggregates, polaritonic nanostructures, urban aerosols, and photovoltaics.
+We are interested in studying materials that may be nanoscale heterogeneous, such as block copolymers, polymer blends, protein aggregates, polaritonic nanostructures, urban aerosols, and photovoltaic materials.